-When you install a node within a cluster, you mark it as either real-time (Cassandra), analytics (Hadoop), or search (Solr).
+When you install a node within a cluster, you mark it as either real-time (Cassandra), analytic (Hadoop), or search (Solr).
 To meet the requirements of changing workloads, DataStax Enterprise allows you to re-provision your existing Cassandra and Hadoop nodes at will and change the overall dynamic and capacity of your clusters.

 For example, suppose an online Web application's daily operations dictate that a cluster’s is allocated as follows:

-To meet the analytics requirements of various marketing programs, more than two nodes are needed to perform the required analysis.
+To meet the analytic requirements of various marketing programs, more than two nodes are needed to perform the required analysis.
 To meet this need, you can re-provision two of the Cassandra nodes to Hadoop nodes during low traffic volume hours so the cluster looks like: